pkaig/Rotorflight-Docs/docs/Tutorial - Setup/motor-and-esc.md

 - Bluejay: set *Maximum Breaking Strength* to *0*

 #### Bidirectional DSHOT
 This switch is only visible when the *ESC/Motor protocol* is DSHOTxxx.
 It enables motor eRPM telemetry on supported ESCs via [bidirectional DSHOT](rpm-measurement#bidirectional-dshot) and can be used to facilitate the *GOVERNOR* and/or *RPM_FILTER* features.
+If you use bidirectional DSHOT you don't have to use a frequency sensor for obtaining the eRPM of the motor(s).

 ### Gear Ratio Configuration

 ![Motor and ESC](./img/motor-3.png)

 Enter the number of teeth for the main rotor gearing [Teeth on Pinion gear]/[Teeth on Main Gear].
-For a direct drive Main rotor this is just set to [ 1 ]/[ 1 ].
+For a direct drive Main rotor this is just set to 1 / 1.

 Enter the number of teeth for the Tail rotor gearing [Teeth on Tail gear]/[Teeth on Autorotation Gear].
-For a direct drive tail this is just set to [ 1 ]/[ 1 ].
+For a direct drive tail this is just set to 1 / 1.

 ::::note
 Some large helicopters may use a 2 stage gearing system (e.g. Pinion-1/Main-1/Pinion-2/Main-2).
 This will have to be calculated and entered as: [Pinion-1 X Pinion-2] / [Main-1 x Main-2].
 ::::

 ### Motor Pole Count